-The Principle of Recursive Genome Function peer-reviewed paper (Pellionisz 2008a), also disseminated for general audience (Pellionisz 2008b) and presented for debate at Cold Spring Harbor Labs (Pellionisz 2009b), laid out an agenda also in practical terms (Pellionisz 2010) calling for substantial time and resources.
+The Principle of Recursive Genome Function peer-reviewed paper Pellionisz [2008a], also disseminated for general audience [Pellionisz 2008b] and presented for debate at Cold Spring Harbor Labs [Pellionisz 2009b] laid out an agenda also in practical terms [Pellionisz 2010] calling for substantial time and resources.
 As usual with a new set of principles, future directions abound beyond the originally outlined boundaries.
 It is understood that the tasks for theory-development outlined below will require substantial time, perhaps generations, and sizable resources.

-Neural Net Algorithms Comprise Massively Parallel and Coordinated Genome Function

-A central thesis of this chapter is that both neuroscience and genomic are characterized by the "many-to-many" concept, that has not been emphasized sufficiently in the past of genomics.
-Neural Net algorithms, both the existing (see e.g., Anderson et al. 1990) and the to-be-developed algorithms, are most likely to be deployed in the analytics of massively parallel genome function.
-Much of the gene expression in "coordinated genome function" of "single genes," for example, in Operon-theory (Jacob and Monod 1961), was based on a mind frame reminiscent of the "single reflex loop" of early neuroscience and thus, coordinated genome function could not gain as much ground for the past half of a century as it was inherent in their initiative.
+5.1.1.
+Neural Net Algorithms Comprise Massively Parallel and Coordinated Genome Function al. [1990] and to be developed are most likely be deployed in the analytics of massively parallel genome function.
+Much of the geneexpression in "coordinated genome function" of "single genes" e.g. in Operon-theory, Jacob and Monod [1961] was based on a mind frame reminiscent of the "single reflex loop" of early neuroscience and thus coordinated genome function could not gain as much ground for the past half of a Century as it was inherent in their initiative.